"D’altra parte, pretendere di stabilire l’anno esatto per una emissione monetale greca, priva di precisi elementi intrinseci, non è di noi mortali."

 "On the other hand, to claim to establish the exact year for a Greek coinage, lacking precise intrinsic elements, is beyond us mortals."

-For over a century, Erich Boehringer's study has provided the chronological framework for understanding these coins.
+For over a century, Erich Boehringer's study Die Münzen von Syrakus has provided the chronological framework for understanding these coins2.
 However, an overstruck obol that preserves traces of an underlying Aitna issue requires a revision of the accepted sequence.
-By examining this overstrike alongside analysis of the Demareteion dekadrachms, we can demonstrate that the most accomplished obol issues—the Series XIIe "Demareteion" obols—actually predate those traditionally considered earlier, fundamentally reordering our understanding of Syracuse's monetary transition from tyranny to democracy.
+By examining this overstrike alongside analysis of the Demareteion dekadrachms, we can demonstrate that the most accomplished obol issues actually predate those traditionally considered earlier.
+The Series XIIe "Demareteion" obols fundamentally reorder our understanding of Syracuse's monetary transition from tyranny to democracy.
 This revision reveals that Syracuse's most extraordinary coinage celebrated not the distant triumph at Himera, but the immediate struggles for democratic autonomy that defined the city's political rebirth.

 The Traditional Boehringer Sequence

 Erich Boehringer's systematic study of Syracusan coinage established the framework still used today.
 His analysis of die links and stylistic progression created what appeared to be a chronologically consistent sequence for the obol series.
-However, Boehringer worked without certain pieces of evidence that have since emerged, particularly the overstrike evidence that challenges the accepted chronology.
+However, Boehringer worked without certain pieces of evidence that have since emerged, particularly an overstruck obol of Aitna that challenges the accepted chronology.

 Astarte S.A., Auction 23 (28 Oct 2024), lot 14 - Archive link